-A Mobile Device Management or MDM is a security software or tool designed to help organizations secure, manage, and monitor mobile devices such as smartphones and tablets.
-Mobile Device Management is an essential part of enterprise mobility management as many organizations need to secure the employee-owned as well as company-owned devices used by their employees.
+A Mobile Device Management (MDM) is a security software or tool designed to help organizations secure, manage, and monitor mobile devices such as smartphones and tablets.
+MDM Solution is an essential part of enterprise mobility management as many organizations need to secure the employee-owned as well as company-owned devices used by their employees.

 Enterprises today are digitized- from knowledge workers to task workforce, everyone makes serious use of one or more mobile devices for work.
 Operationally, organizations are web-driven and mobile devices enhance the use of the applications for productivity, management as well as customer satisfaction.

-For example, it is impossible to envision a delivery or logistics company to operate without digital devices loaded with business-specific apps.
+For example, it is impossible to envision a delivery or logistics company operating without digital devices loaded with business-specific apps.
 Irrespective of the industry, mobile devices have found their place in businesses and there’s no looking back.

 But what’s more alarming is the vulnerability opened up by the usage of mobile devices at work.
 Organizations have to consider the following points: